Aarush005coder/Geo-Location-CNN-Project/README.md

 → Longitude error ≈ 0.14 × 360° ≈ 50°  (~5,500 km at equator)

 **Observations**
-- The model learns quickly — val_loss drops from **0.199 → 0.037** in just 4 epochs
+- The model learns quickly — val_loss drops from 0.199 → 0.037 in just 4 epochs
-- Validation loss **plateaus around 0.036–0.037** — a sign that more data is needed, not a bigger model
+- Validation loss plateaus around 0.036 – 0.037 — a sign that more data is needed, not a bigger model
-- Training loss keeps decreasing while val_loss plateaus — mild **overfitting** due to small dataset (1001 images)
+- Training loss keeps decreasing while val_loss plateaus — mild overfitting due to small dataset (1001 images)
 - The LR scheduler fired twice, confirming the model got stuck in a flat region

 **Future Improvements**